nateranda/archbox/README.md

     sudo pacman -S gnome xorg gnome-software-packagekit-plugin gnome-shell-extensions gnome-tweaks systemctl start gdm

 Then, log into your user.
-I like to use the Xorg option, as it's more compatible with things like Steam Proton.
+I like to use the Xorg option, as it's more widely supported compared to the new-ish Wayland compositor.

 To install extensions, install the GNOME Extensions firefox/chrome add-on.
-Then, enable the Blur My Shell, Audio Output Switcher, and Screenshot Tool extensions.
+Then, enable these extensions:

+    Blur My Shell
+    Audio Output Switcher
+    Screenshot Tool

+Feel free to enable any others - some ones to consider are ArcMenu, Arch Update Indicator, and Dash to Dock.

 Pop Shell isn't yet updated for GNOME 40 on the extensions website.
-Install the Github version with:
+Install the Github version instead with:

     cd ~/Downloads
     git clone https://github.com/pop-os/shell